256dpi/hanya/README.md

 The configuration options for the mailing system are covered in their section.

+Hanya has a builtin sitemap generator which creates a sitemap.xml depending on your tree directory structure.
+To turn it off issue:

+	"system.sitemap_generation" => false

 ## Meta Information

 Sometimes you need a information about your page in the layout to render as example the `<title>..</title>` tag.
 With meta informations you can describe these variables in your page and use them later in your layout: